neliken/PieCharts_and_DataGrid/README.md

 ## Available Scripts

-Go in the client folder, then in the server folder and run
+Go in the client folder and run:
 ### npm install
     - This installs all required packages from the package.json

+Then do the same for the server folder, to install all the dependencies.

 Go in the client directory
 There you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the React app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser. gi
 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run start:dev`
+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser. gi

 ### `npm test`